seerhein-lab/micgwaf/micgwaf-core/src/docs/parsingGenerating.md

 These are: TODO

-The following attributes in the m namespace do not create a component on their own, but define behaviour of an existing handler:
+The following attributes in the m namespace do not create a component on their own, but define the behavior of a component or the handling of the component in the parent component:

 <table>
   <tr>